MLLMs-Augmented Visual-Language Representation Learning: Abstract

 \section{Abstract}

-Visual-language pre-training (VLP) has achieved remarkable success in multi-modal tasks, largely attributed to the availability of large-scale image-text datasets.
-In this work, we demonstrate that multi-modal large language models (MLLMs) can enhance visual-language representation learning by improving data quality.
-Our approach is simple, utilizing MLLMs to extend multiple captions for each image.
-To prevent the bias introduced by MLLMs' hallucinations and intrinsic caption styles, we propose \textit{``text shearing"} to maintain the same length for extended captions as that of the original captions.
-In image-text retrieval, our method consistently obtains 5.6 $\sim$ 35.0\% and 16.8 $\sim$ 46.1\% improvement on R@1 under the fine-tuning and zero-shot settings, respectively.
+Visual-language pre-training has achieved remarkable success in many multi-modal tasks, largely attributed to the availability of large-scale image-text datasets.
+In this work, we demonstrate that Multi-modal Large Language Models (MLLMs) can enhance visual-language representation learning by establishing richer image-text associations for image-text datasets.
+Our approach is simple, utilizing MLLMs to extend multiple diverse captions for each image.
+To prevent the bias introduced by MLLMs' hallucinations and monotonous language styles, we propose \textit{``text shearing"} to maintain the quality and availability of extended captions.
+In image-text retrieval, without introducing additional training cost, our method consistently obtains 5.6 $\sim$ 35.0\% and 16.8 $\sim$ 46.1\% improvement on Recall@1 under the fine-tuning and zero-shot settings, respectively.
 Notably, we obtain zero-shot results that are comparable to fine-tuning on target datasets, which encourages more exploration of the versatile use of MLLMs.
+The datasets and codes are available at: \href{https://github.com/lyq312318224/MLLMs-Augmented}{https://github.com/lyq312318224/MLLMs-Augmented}. \keywords{Visual-language pre-training \and Representation learning}